ripose-jp/Memento/README.md

 This error can be fixed by installing the
 [Microsoft Visual C++ 2010 Service Pack 1 Redistributable Package (x86)](https://download.microsoft.com/download/1/6/5/165255E7-1014-4D0A-B094-B6A430A6BFFC/vcredist_x86.exe).

+### macOS: Could not initialize MeCab

+Move the Memento application to a directory that doesn't have spaces in the path like `/Applications`.
+Unfortunately, this is an limitation of MeCab and there is no workaround that can be implemented.

 ## Dependencies

 * Qt5 (>= 5.15)